mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 }
 ```

 `OverrideBatchDispatchRetryPolicy` can be used in a similar fashion to override the default batch dispatch retries policy.
+To override resilience strategies use `OverrideImmediateDispatchRetryResilienceStrategy` and `OverrideBatchDispatchRetryResilienceStrategy`.

 #### A note on the NServiceBus Outbox

 NServiceBus.Extensions.DispatchRetries works with the [NServiceBus Outbox](https://docs.particular.net/nservicebus/outbox/) as well.
-Due to the way the outbox is implemented the policy applied to outgoing messages is always the immediate dispatch policy when using the outbox.
+Due to the way the outbox is implemented the policy or resilience strategy applied to outgoing messages is always the immediate dispatch one when using the outbox.

 #### A note on dispatching messages outside the context of an incoming message

 When dispatching messages, using either `IMessageSession` or `IEndpointInstance`, messages are immediately dispatched to the underlying transport without any batching.
 Due to the way NServiceBus works in this case the policy applied to outgoing messages is always the batch dispatch policy.

 ## How to install